-Oculus Rift has been given many titles in the two months since it released to the public.
+Oculus Rift has been given many titles since its early March release date.
 Some have called it "the future of entertainment", while others have likened it to the launch of the first iPhone.

 With all due respect to those that made the aforementioned claims, I'm not buying it, and I don't think you should either.
 Not yet, anyway.

 In its current state, the Oculus Rift is a smart, well-crafted device, yes, but I think calling it "the future of entertainment" is, at this point, a bit premature.

 That's because the only tool we were given to interact with our surroundings at launch was an ineffective one: an Xbox One controller.
 Thankfully, that's about to change come December 6 when Oculus will officially launch the Oculus Touch controllers for $199 (potentially £190 or about AU$265).
 We've been waiting months for them, and they have the potential to completely change how you'll feel about the system.